 If you offer free shipping on some or all your products, you’re making your customers happy, but you could make your profits sag.
 Those shipping costs are now your costs, so keeping them as low as possible is even more important.
 Your best order fulfillment strategy will include a 3PL provider in a strategic location.

 Intermodal logistics and your winning e-commerce order fulfillment strategy

 Of course, that shipping container full of your inventory won’t magically transport itself from the port to a centrally located fulfillment center.
-You’ll need to hire a freight company to handle your intermodal logistics.
+You’ll need to hire a Magento developer and freight company to handle your intermodal logistics.

 This is where the beauty of shipping containers and intermodal transport enhances your logistics process.
 If you ordered a full shipping container, your container can be loaded from the ship to a truck or train for transport to its final destination.
 No one needs to handle or repack your merchandise, so your products are less likely to be damaged or lost.

 Trucking your container (or partial container) inland will add to your initial shipping costs.
 It might even double the cost to get your products from the factory in Asia to the point of fulfillment, but this will be offset by a substantial savings in shipping costs and shipping times.

 To figure out if this intermodal approach will benefit your order fulfillment strategy, do the math.
 Figure out the cost difference between shipping the items in a container to your end customers from a fulfillment warehouse on the coast and one that’s more central.
 Add in an estimate of potential sales lost due to unfavorable shipping terms.
 You may already have data for this in your shopping cart abandonment statistics.
 Then compare the difference to the added cost of shipping by the container or the pallet to the centrally located fulfillment center.